Skip to main content

 Remote Teleop

-Provides a widget for remotely controlling/joysticking a robot including a low-latency video stream of one or more cameras.
+Reliable remote teleoperation (teleop) for your robots.
+This capability provides a front-end UI component that allows you to remote control/joystick a robot including a low-latency video stream of up to ten cameras.
 Establishes a direct connection to the robot using WebRTC, always preferring local connections over proxied ones.

 The capability supports publishing messages on ROS topics of type geometry_msgs/Twist or sensor_msgs/Joy (resp. geometry_msgs/msg/Twist and sensor_msgs/msg/Joy in ROS 2).
 The video stream is provided by the WebRTC Video capability, more details on the supported video sources can be found there.
 Once installed, the device page on the Transitive Robotics Portal can be used to select available parameters and obtain an HTML snippet to embed the parameterized widget into other web applications.